It’s a concern I often hear – is my dog too old to walk? Should I stop walking my senior dog?

-Something could have happened you weren’t even aware of.
+Even if the answer to all these questions is a resounding “No,” something could have happened that you weren’t even aware of.

-Maybe he’s been losing his hearing and is having trouble adapting outside.
+Maybe he’s been losing his sight or hearing and is having trouble adapting outside.

 If your old dog is a recent adoptee, he may be nervous out there in the world.
-We don’t often know a dog’s history or what his life was like before he was dumped (sorry, surrendered).
+We don’t often know a dog’s history or his life before he was dumped (sorry, surrendered).

 Never Been Out Before

-Your old dog could have spent years breeding in a puppy farm (my sweet Saffy spent 8 years in a cage) or lived his life at the end of a chain.
+He could have spent years breeding on a puppy farm or lived his life at the end of a chain.